petrohi/k155la3/content/posts/2020/allbot_rust_part1.md

 I knew that Rust targeted RISC-V, but it even had the support specifically for the HiFive1 board!

-With that, the first objective was typical embedded "Hello World!"--to blink the on-board LED.
+With that, the first objective is typical embedded "Hello World!"--to blink the on-board LED.
 The [RISC-V Rust quick start](https://github.com/riscv-rust/riscv-rust-quickstart) project README includes a very detailed description of the process from getting the Rust RISC-V target, GCC toolchain, and OpenOCD programmer (JLink if you have Revision B), down to building and running the project.
-Since I have Revision A of the HiFive1 board, the Cargo.toml needed this change to disable peripherals that are only available in Revision B:
+Since I have Revision A of the HiFive1 board, the Cargo.toml needs this change to disable peripherals that are only available in Revision B:

 ```
 features = ["board-hifive1"]